Counseling Degrees & Licenses in Arkansas

 Arkansas Board of Examiners in Counseling and Marriage & Family Therapy

-There are no state requirements for licensing behavior analysts in the state of Arkansas.
+There are no state requirements for licensing behavior analysts in Arkansas.
 Board-certified behavior analysts with BCBA certification can enroll in the state registry to be eligible to bill Medicaid.

 However, applied behavior analysts who have completed graduate education in counseling can be Licensed Professional Counselors (LPC) and submit an application for a specialized license as a Behavior Analyst.